-All term deposits are held with Westpac Bank and ANZ, mature within the next twelve months, and are current assets.
+All term investments are held with ANZ and Westpac Bank, mature within the next twelve months, and are current assets.
 Refer to note 12 for further information on the credit risk associated with investments.

 9 Trade and other payables

 Trade and related party payables are categorised as financial liabilities at amortised cost.
 Trade and related party payables are recognised initially at fair value plus any directly attributable transaction costs.
 Subsequently, trade and related party payables are measured at amortised cost, using the effective interest rate method.
 All liabilities are paid on or before the due date.